jasonpaulso/VectorCode/docs/cli.md

 whole directory to this file, you can use `dir/**`, which matches all content of `dir/` recursively.

+Similarly, you can also create a `project_root/.vectorcode/vectorcode.exclude` file to denote any files that you want to exclude.
+This is useful when you have some files that should be tracked by git, but are not necessary to be indexed by VectorCode.

 There's also a `update` subcommand, which updates the embedding for all the indexed files and remove the embeddings for files that no longer exist.